USEPA/emf/EMF/deploy/doc/guides/cost/ch4_control_strategy_manager.md

 ![Data Viewer for an Emissions Inventory](images/Data_Viewer_for_an_Emissions_Inventory.png){#fig:data_viewer_for_an_emissions_inventory}

-As inventories can contain a lot of data, so only the first 300 rows of an inventory are transferred from the server to the Data Viewer by default.
+Inventories can contain a lot of data, so only the first 300 rows of an inventory are transferred from the server to the Data Viewer by default.
 The fields in the upper right corner of the window in the area labeled "**Current**" provide information about how many rows the inventory has, and which rows are currently visible.
 The **Data Viewer** works similarly to a web search engine that shows the results in pages, and the pagination arrows near the upper right corner of the window facilitate moving between pages of data.
 Use the pagination arrows in the upper right corner of the window to see how they work.
 Go to first record, go to previous page, give a specific record, go to next page, and go to last record.

 The data sorting can be controlled by entering a comma-separated list of columns in the `Sort Order` field and then clicking `Apply`.
 Note that a descending sort order can be specified by following the column name with "desc" (e.g., "ANN\_VALUE desc, REGION_CD" will sort by decreasing annual emissions and then by county).